 Mostar, a historic city in the south of Bosnia & Herzegovina.
-I’ve been to 6 different cities in eastern Europe, Mostar is nothing like those cities I’ve visited.
+I’ve been to numerous cities in eastern Europe, Mostar is nothing like those cities I’ve visited.
 So is that a negative thing?
 You may wonder.
 Well, let’s find out.

 Mostar is ethnically diverse, unique, and quite a spectacle.
 I felt like I was in a completely different time in history, that’s how historic this city is.
 How the society is there, is quite interesting.
 You have a Croatian/Christian side which is a majority of the west side of the city then you have the east side where you have mostly Muslims living.
 The west side is actually where I stayed.
 The atmosphere in the part of the city is similar to any other eastern European city.
 You’ve got the street art, the old blocky looking apartment buildings, beautiful parks and ruins from the war.
 The city is quite historic overall, the most modern, contemporary thing you’ll see is the Mepas Mall.